Bring It On: The Musical: Act One

 Campbell arrives ("Welcome to Jackson") and discovers that Bridget has been redistricted as well.
 Intimidated and amazed, the pair is wowed by an impromptu performance by Jackson's resident dance crew ("Do Your Own Thing").
 The day continues, as Campbell feels out of place and intimidated by everyone at Jackson.
 Campbell and Bridget meet the Queen Bees of Jackson High: Nautica, La Cienega and the head of the crew, Danielle.
 Bridget is an unexpected hit at Jackson – especially with the hormonal Twig who loves her curves.
 Campbell offers her talents to the crew, but a verbal slip-up turns the Jackson women against her.
 Danielle firmly explains that they are dancers and not cheerleaders ("We Ain't No Cheerleaders") – and the group lets Bridget in the crew.

 Skylar, Kylar, Eva, and Steven all call Campbell from Truman.
 Eva talks about how Campbell's old uniform fits perfectly and how she thinks Truman can win Nationals under Skylar's leadership.
 Steven tries to sing the Happy Kitties song over the phone, but is sent to voicemail.

 Later, Bridget consoles a discouraged Campbell and takes her to the Burger Pagoda where Danielle works.
 Campbell tries to make amends, but Danielle is unmoved and is still furious with Campbell, despite her attempts to explain.
 As she's leaving the Pagoda, Campbell confronts a pair of entitled rich girls harassing Danielle.
 Impressed and amused by Campbell's fire, Danielle reconsiders and offers Campbell a one-time chance to dance with the crew, dressed in an old leprechaun mascot suit ("Friday Night, Jackson").
 After a shaky start, Campbell kills it as the leprechaun – and catches the eye of Randall, the smooth school D.J.
 An impressed Danielle gives Campbell an official spot on the Jackson crew.

-Later that night, Skylar and Kaiyah F. share shocking news, a slip-up in Skylar's grades means she can't be captain, and Kylar has contracted mono.
+Later that night, Skylar and Kylar share shocking news, a slip-up in Skylar's grades means she can't be captain, and Kylar has contracted mono.
 By the rules of succession, Eva is now captain.
 Campbell grows suspicious ("Something Isn't Right Here") – and a visit to Eva's house seems to confirm her suspicions.
 Eva has taken on Campbell's appearance, and Campbell discovers Steven 'studying' there as well.
 Unconvinced by their explanations, Campbell breaks up with Steven and feverishly goes to Skylar and Kylar, who accuse her of paranoia and jealousy.
 Assessing the situation with Bridget, Campbell learns that Eva's mother is on the school board that decided on the redistricting.
 Outraged and certain of a conspiracy, Campbell decides to get back at Eva by assembling a squad at Jackson and crushing her at Nationals ("Bring It On").